chayward3113/chayward3113.github.io/README.md

 1. Confirm that the [Prerequisites](#prerequisites) listed above have been completed.
    ### Benefits of Lightweight Markup Language
+   According to Andrew Etter's book "Modern Technical Writing":
    * One benefit of Lightweight Markup lanugages like Markdown is that editors are free so anybody can use them making it easier for others to contribute to markdown files.
    * Another benefit is that it has fewer formatting options which makes it simpler to use.
 Therefore, you can write content faster without needing to worry about styling.
    * One final benefit is that it is easy to maintain a consistent format across multiple documents.
 Since we keep the contents and style seperate through the use of a static site generator such as Jekyll.
 We can easily create a consistent style across multiple Markdown documents and remove the need to add styling to each individual document risking inconsistencies.

-2. ### Create GitHub Repository
+3. ### Create GitHub Repository
     1. Sign-in to [GitHub](https://github.com/login).
     2. Click the plus icon in the top right corner of the screen.
     3. Click New repository.
     4. Name your repository username.github.io where username is your username.
     5. Check the Add a README option.
     6. Click the Create repository button at the bottom of the screen.
     #### Benefits of a Distributed Version Control System
+    According to Andrew Etter's book "Modern Technical Writing":
     * Firstly, by using a distributed version control system such as GitHub we can make it easy for anyone to contribute by making a public repository.
 Which allows anyone with a GitHub account to add, edit or delete files within the repository.
-This way our users can help us maintain useful and up to date documentation.
+This way viewers can help us maintain a useful and up to date resume.
-    * Secondly, by using a distributed version control system it becomes very easy to publish new versions and keep track of changes.
+    * Secondly, by using a distributed version control system it becomes very easy to publish new versions of our resume and keep track of changes.
 Because whenever a change to the repository is saved you are given the option to provide a commit message where you can state what changed and why.
 Additionally, whenever a change to the repository is saved the new version will be available to everyone in a matter of minutes.
-    * Finally, when we use a distributed version control system like GitHub it makes it very easy to not duplicate documentation.
-Because we can keep all of our documentation in one location on the internet making it easy to add links from one document to another.
+    * Finally, when we use a distributed version control system like GitHub it makes it very easy to not duplicate work.
+Because we can keep all our documents in one location on the internet making it easy to add links from one document to another.

-3. ### Build Website
+5. ### Build Website
     1. Click Add file > Upload files.
     2. Select your markdown formatted resume for upload.
     3. Click Commit changes.